 There are 52 islands in the Linapacan area alone, and there are several private boat tour operations servicing the El Nido <> Coron stretch, the most famous of which is Tao Expeditions.

 We work with several operators, found on our Boat Tours Schedule page, where you can also form a group if you want to share and reduce costs (to as little as 1,500p per person for a four day trip).
 If you hire your own boat, you can invite others to join to reduce costs, and decide who you want to let on board.
 If you allow others on your booked tour (requires deposit payment in advance), you are in charge of which places you want to see, otherwise you must decide collectively as a group.

 Note that most of our operators are from Linapacan and depart from San Fernando or Sibaltan (on the mainland east of El Nido).
-They do not have jurisdiction to take you to some of the lagoons around El Nido, so you will have to organise that separately.
+Not only is El Nido significantly farther and would cost more, but the waters can be exceedingly rough around the north peninsula of El Nido and all the special paradise beach islands to visit are east of the peninsula anyway.
+If you want to check out the lagoons around El Nido, best to organise that separately.